Diagnostic Cardiac Sonographer Salary and Job Outlook

-On average, over half of people over the age of 65 live with two or more chronic conditions like diabetes, heart disease, and cancer.
-For these populations, the need for regular, non-invasive check-ups is highly important, and also much more affordable for the third-party payers who cover them.
+On average, over half of the people over the age of 65 live with two or more chronic conditions like diabetes, heart disease, and cancer.
+For them, the need for regular, non-invasive check-ups is of great importance, and also much more affordable for the third-party payers who cover them.

 What Salary Can a Diagnostic Cardiac Sonographer Expect?

 The average salary for diagnostic cardiac sonographers reflects the growing demand for certified professionals.
-The BLS states that, as of May 2016, the median national pay for these allied healthcare specialists hovered around $55,000 (or about $27 per hour).
-Nationally, the annual salary for the lowest 10 percent of cardiovascular techs was $28,000, while the top 10% received nearly $90,000!
+BLS’ most recent research from May 2018 states that the median national pay for these allied healthcare specialists hovered around $67,080 (or about $32.25 per hour).
+Nationally, the annual salary for the lowest 10 percent of cardiovascular techs was $38,640, while the top 10% received nearly $72,510.

-Of course, just like any allied health career, wages and salaries vary depending on the state and urban area.
+Of course, just like any allied health career, wages and salaries vary across each state and urban area.

-For instance, cardiac sonographers in Florida could expect to earn around $58,000 per year.
-An applicant with the same cardiac sonographer training, however, might expect to receive around $80,000 per year in California.
-If the professional lives in the Bay Area, this wage can increase to around $100,000 per year.
-This salary increase reflects the price of rent, which is the highest in the country.
+For instance, cardiac sonographers in Florida could expect to earn around $71,000 per year.
+In comparison, an applicant with the same training and certifications might expect to receive around $83,000 per year in California.
+If the professional lives in the Bay Area, this annual salary can increase even more.
+This, of course, reflects the rent prices which are the highest in the country.

 Which Facilities Offer the Most Career Opportunities?

-One of the best parts of becoming a registered cardiac sonographer is the flexibility for finding work in other states.
-At the time of this article’s production, only four states – New Mexico, New Hampshire, North Dakota and Oregon – have passed legislation mandating licensure from their respective governments.
-This means you can easily apply for jobs in 46 states.
+One of the best parts of becoming a registered cardiac sonographer is the flexibility and ease of finding employment in other states.
+Currently, only four states – New Mexico, New Hampshire, North Dakota, and Oregon – have passed legislation mandating licensure from their respective governments.
+This means you can easily apply for jobs in the other 46 states.